 - The poem "Sherlock Holmes" is about how this fictional character managed to survive his Creator Backlash to the point to Outlive His Creator, realizing that literature has made an immortal character simply because Holmes was never alive.
 Borges published this poem in Los conjurados, his last book, and died some months after its publication.

 - Recursive Reality: "Averroe's Search" : In the last page, Borges realizes that he has broke the Stable Fictional Loop and incurred in an Ontological Paradox

 I felt, on the last page, that my narration was a symbol of the man I was as I wrote it and that, in order to compose that narration, I had to be that man and, in order to be that man, I had to compose that narration, and so on to infinity.

-"A Survey of the Works of Herbert Quain" mentions a story in which, based on the final sentence, the sagacious reader can discover that the solution to the mystery was wrong and, with that additional piece of information, can reconstruct what actually happened.
+- "A Survey of the Works of Herbert Quain" mentions a detective novel in which, based on the final paragraph, the careful reader can discover that the solution to the mystery was wrong and, with that additional piece of information, can reconstruct what actually happened.